 Your tenant must sign the form.

-You should send or give the form to the Population Office (contact details at top right of page).
+You should send or give the form to the Population Office.